-The following are some frequently asked questions regarding pragmatarianism (tax choice).
+The following are some answers to frequently asked questions regarding pragmatarianism (tax choice).
 I've selected the Environmental Protection Agency (EPA) to be my default example.

 Wouldn't important government organizations be underfunded?

-This is logically impossible because "importance" can only be determined by how much people are willing to sacrifice for something.
-If taxpayers give a lot of their tax dollars to the EPA then, and only then, could we say that the environment is a priority for the American people.
+This is logically impossible because "importance" can only be determined by how much people are willing to sacrifice for something (opportunity cost).
+If many taxpayers give a significant amount of tax dollars to the EPA then, and only then, could we say that the environment is a priority for the American people.

 How would it work?

 At anytime throughout the year you could go directly to the EPA website and make a tax payment of any amount.
 The EPA would give you a receipt and you'd submit all your receipts to the IRS by April 15.
-Anybody who didn't want to shop for themselves could simply give their taxes to their personal shoppers (congress).
+Anybody who didn't want to shop for themselves would have the option of giving their taxes to their personal shoppers (congress).

 How specifically could taxpayers allocate their taxes?